brianhabana/California_Real_Estate_Analysis/README.md

 QUETIONS TO ANSWER:

 Who is your audience?
-Your average Real Estate Investor looking to get into the market with minumimal risk.
+Your average Real Estate Investor looking to get into the market with minimal risk.

 What problem to solve?